 On 2 October 1999 there began a story of a dream fulfilled by roaring pride and extraordinary determination.

-FC Barcelona were playing Real Valladolid at the Estadio José Zorrilla.
+Real Valladolid at the Estadio José Zorrilla.
 The Catalan side, who were reigning champions of Spain, cruised to a relatively routine 2-0 victory thanks to goals from Patrick Kluivert and Rivaldo.

 It was a match that would have been almost completely unremarkable, had it not been for the fact that a future club legend made his senior Blaugrana debut – not that anyone knew just what a magnificent player the shaggy-haired teenage right-back would go on to become.